UltraJohn/HUDReplacer/README.md

 In the case that a texture has multiple versions that have the same name but different sizes (e.g. "rect_round_dark"), we must ensure that we append the dimensions of the texture to the filename, like this:
 `rect_round_dark#64x64.png` or `rect_round_dark#69x69.png` otherwise, we will be replacing the wrong size texture and that will scale incorrectly.

+Make sure to install the regular HUDReplacer version when you're done creating a texture pack as the developer version is not meant to be used while playing.